lasdf1234/en/documentation/Storage-and-CDN/Object-Storage-Service/Pricing/Billing-Overview.md

 ## Charging items

 JD Cloud object storage service adopts the quantity-based pay-as-you-go billing mode, which pushes the bill on a daily basis according to the actual consumption of user and collects charge for the previous day as per the bill per day.
-Currently, the base charging items for JD Cloud object storage service include: Bucket capacity, access traffic and request times.
+Currently, the base charging items for JD Cloud object storage service include: bucket capacity, access traffic and request times.

 Bucket capacity: refers to the data occupancy amount of the bucket, including the actual bucket occupancy amount and data retrieval amount; the data retrieval amount mainly refers to the access to low-redundancy storage type files, which will calculate the amount of data retrieval according to the reading size of the file, without distinguishing the Intranet from the Internet.